 We are still in the process of completely phasing out white rice from our every day diet.
-Currently I try to reduce it by using a mix of white and brown rice.
+Currently I try to cut it by using a mix of white and brown rice.
 Though I have switched from regular white rice to sella white rice — made with a process which drives some of the husk’s nutrient to the interior grain.

 Preparation time: |Cooking Time: |Serves: 2 as main